Purchasing council land

 Initial assessment

-Once you’ve submitted the application form, we will check whether the land is definitely owned by the council and if the land is within the scope of our policy.
+Once you’ve submitted the application, we will check whether the land is owned by the council and if the land is within the scope of our policy.
 There are no fees to pay at this stage.
 This usually takes 4 weeks.

 Land application